Build

 Run

 call_agent triggers the ABG.
-SHIP is no longer in the picture — the chain executes the decoded graph.
+The source is no longer in the picture; the chain executes the decoded graph.

 A canonical example